matrix-org/synapse/contrib/docker/README.md

 generate a fresh ``homeserver.yaml``, simply run:

 ```
-docker-compose run synapse generate
+docker-compose run --rm synapse generate
 ```

-If you do not wish to use Compose, you may still run this image using plain Docker commands:
+If you do not wish to use Compose, you may still run this image using plain Docker commands.
 Note that the following is just a guideline and you may need to add parameters to the docker run command to account for the network situation with your postgres database.

 ```
 docker run \